 Make it a habit to conduct a content audit periodically.
 This could be biannually or quarterly—ideally more than just once a year.

 In a similar vein, you should stay on top of changes to Google’s algorithm and other relevant industry news.
-Whether positively or adversely, these large-scale updates will affect your website’s search visibility and traffic, making tweaks to your content marketing strategy necessary.
+Whether positively or adversely, these large-scale updates will affect your website’s search visibility and organic traffic, making tweaks to your content marketing strategy necessary.

 Do you have any additional tips or tricks for making the most of a content audit?
 Let us know with a comment below!